Felician Záh: Military and court career

 After his replacement, Felician moved to his lands in Gömör County.
 He resided in his estate of Gice (today Hucín, Slovakia) in December 1327.
 His neighbor and old nemesis Ladislaus Ákos filed a lawsuit against Felician and his namesake son, but they were not present at local county court.
-Later land donations confirm that Charles I ruled in favor of Felician in the upcoming lawsuits against Ladislaus, thus he did not fall out of the king's favor, but certainly lost political influence.
-In January 1329, Felician complained that one of his familiares, French, son of Benedict left his service and stole 100 marks.
+Later land donations confirm that Charles I ruled in favor of Felician in the upcoming lawsuits against Ladislaus, so he did not fall out of the king's favor, but certainly lost political influence.
+In January 1329, Felician complained that one of his familiares, French, son of Benedict, left his service and stole 100 marks.
 He decided to punish the insult: on 19 February, his soldiers invaded French's house and captured his servant John and swineherd Bene.
 They were subsequently tortured to death.
 French denied the accusation of theft, and Nicholas Treutel, the ispán of Pozsony County forced the parties to duel.
 However, Felician and French finally agreed with each other.
 Felician summoned 30 nobles, who justified his accusations: subsequently, French had to pay 60 marks as compensation.
-The document issued on 10 August also stated that if Felician dies in the meantime, his son, Felician IV owes the remaining debt, which French had to pay nineteen days later, on 29 August.
+The document issued on 10 August also stated that if Felician died in the meantime, his son, Felician IV was owed the remaining debt, which French had to pay nineteen days later, on 29 August.
 This short period of time confirms Felician's advancing age and, probably, declining health.